Feed early & consistently

 Check to see what sports nutrition will be available at your event.
-PURE Electrolyte Hydration
+If PURE Electrolyte Hydration

-will be on course at each aid station during the Air NZ Hawkes Bay Marathon, and each 200ml cup will contain 10g of carbohydrates.
+will be on course at each aid station during your event, and each 200ml cup will contain 10g of carbohydrates.

 Avoid foods that have more than 10g fats / 100g as these can be hard for your stomach to digest while exercising.
 Full marathoners will benefit from including protein in their food choices.
 Hydrate, hydrate, hydrate